Spring Boot Method Security with SAPL

 age >= resource.ageRating;

 The rules for policies within a set are the same as for top-level policies.
-Each condition ends with a ;.
+Each condition ends with the SAPL statement terminator.
 The second policy of the set has a single condition directly following permit.

 Deactivate the two policy documents 'check_age_compact.sapl' and 'check_age_transform.sapl' with the extension .off and restart the application.